json-everything/json-everything-docs/_docs/schema/codegen/schema-codegen.md

 }
 ```

-produces no declaration, but using this schema appears as
+produces no declaration, but using this schema (e.g. to define object properties) appears as

 ```c#
 int[]